Review · Other Supplements

 What Ennora is, in one sentence.

 The vendor pitches it as “proven meditation programs” that transform lives.
-The actual product is a tidy set of binaural-beat tracks — similar to ones you can find free on YouTube.
-Lead with what you get: six sessions, instant access, $5, and a refund path if it’s not for you.
+The actual product is a collection of generic binaural-beat tracks — the kind you can find free on YouTube in 30 seconds.
+The gap between the marketing and the audio is the whole story here.

 What you actually get

-Six audio programs, each a single MP3 session running roughly 20–40 minutes.
-A short PDF with each one tells you to use headphones and listen somewhere quiet.
+Six audio programs, each a single MP3 track (or possibly a few tracks, but the listing implies one core session per theme).
+Run times are in the 20–40 minute range.
+A short PDF with each program tells you to use headphones and listen in a quiet place.

 The six programs:

-- Deep Meditation — a theta-wave binaural beat with a soft synth pad, meant to help you settle and sit still.
+- Deep Meditation — standard theta-wave binaural beat with a soft synth pad.
+The kind of thing that might help you sit still but won’t teach you to meditate.

-- Astral Projection — a similar theta/delta mix with different ambience, named to suggest an out-of-body theme.
-There’s no evidence binaural beats induce astral projection.
+- Astral Projection — similar theta/delta mix, different background ambience, named to suggest an out-of-body experience.
+There is no evidence binaural beats induce astral projection.

-- Brain Enhancement — beta/gamma frequencies marketed for focus.
-Research on binaural beats and cognition is mixed; most studies show small, inconsistent effects on attention, not “enhancement.”
+- Brain Enhancement — beta/gamma frequencies marketed as cognitive boosters.
+The research on binaural beats and cognition is mixed at best; most studies show small, inconsistent effects on attention or memory, not “enhancement.”

-- Perfect Sleep — a delta-wave track with rain sounds.
-This is the most plausible use case; delta-range beats may modestly support sleep onset, much like a white-noise app.
+- Perfect Sleep — delta-wave track with rain sounds.
+This is the most plausible use case; delta-range binaural beats may modestly support sleep onset, but a white-noise app does the same thing for free.

-- Lucid Dreaming — a theta/gamma mix; there’s no evidence that listening while awake trains lucid dreaming.
+- Lucid Dreaming — theta/gamma mix, again with no evidence that listening to a tone while awake trains you to lucid dream.

-- God Consciousness — the most heavily marketed track, a binaural beat with choral-like pads.
-You may feel relaxed; treat the spiritual framing as branding, not a promise.
+- God Consciousness — the most aggressively marketed and least grounded track.
+The name implies a spiritual awakening experience.
+The audio is a binaural beat with choral-like pads.
+You may feel relaxed; you will not meet God.

-All files are digital.
+All files are digital, no physical product.
 You get download links immediately.
-There’s no app, no guided narration, and no ongoing support — you’re buying six audio files.
+There is no app, no guided meditation, no ongoing support.
+You’re buying six audio files.

 What it costs and how the refund works